HMS Comet (H00): Design and construction

 Comet displaced 1375 LT at standard load and 1865 LT at deep load.
 The ship had an overall length of 329 ft, a beam of 33 ft and a draught of 12 ft 6 in.
 She was powered by Parsons geared steam turbines, driving two shafts, which developed a total of 36000 shp and gave a maximum speed of 36 kn.
 Steam for the turbines was provided by three Admiralty 3-drum water-tube boilers.
 Comet carried a maximum of 473 LT of fuel oil that gave her a range of 5500 nmi at 15 kn.
 The ship's complement was 145 officers and men.

 The ship mounted four 45-calibre 4.7-inch Mk IX guns in single mounts, designated 'A', 'B', 'X', and 'Y' from front to rear.
 For anti-aircraft (AA) defence, Comet had a single QF 3-inch 20 cwt AA gun between her funnels, and two 40 mm QF 2-pounder Mk II AA guns mounted on the aft end of her forecastle deck.
 The 3 in AA gun was removed in 1936 and the 2-pounders were relocated to between the funnels.
 She was fitted with two above-water quadruple torpedo tube mounts for 21-inch torpedoes.
 Three depth-charge chutes were fitted, each with a capacity of two depth charges.
 After World War II began this was increased to 33 depth charges, delivered by one or two rails and two throwers.

 The ship was ordered on 15 July 1930 from Portsmouth Dockyard under the 1929 Programme.
-Comet was laid down on 12 September 1930, launched on 30 September 1931, as the 14th ship to carry the name, and completed on 2 June 1932.
+Comet was laid down on 12 September 1930, launched on 30 September 1931, as the fourteenth ship to carry the name, and completed on 2 June 1932.